frankstepanski/node-express-course/week3/readme.md

 ![about route html](images/browser-devtools-headers.png)

+>The 404 Status on the **favicon.ico** is normal.
+The browser is trying to load the favicon.ico file from the root of the server.

 **404 Error Handler** :broken_heart:

 If no routes are matched on a client request, the Express server will send a [404 Not Found response](https://expressjs.com/en/starter/faq.html#how-do-i-handle-404-responses), to the client.